Where to Buy

 GBM Assessment (Score: 7.5/10)

 Sappho's surviving fragments and poems represent the invention of the personal lyric voice in Western literature.
 Plato honored her as "the Tenth Muse," recognizing her unparalleled ability to express subjective emotional experience in verse.
-Though only fragments of her work survive, they reveal a poet of extraordinary power and intimacy.
+Though only fragments of her work survive, they reveal a poet of singular power and intimacy.

 Sappho pioneered the expression of subjective emotion in poetry, and her work was venerated by Roman poets including Catullus and Horace.
-She has become an enduring symbol of women's literary achievement.
+She has become an persistent symbol of women's literary achievement.
 New papyrus discoveries continue to emerge, offering tantalizing glimpses of a body of work that antiquity considered among the greatest ever produced.

 The Axial Age, c.
 600-500 BC